jaicab/jaicab.github.io/_posts/2015-05-18-performance-makes-a-difference.md

 What's really important it's not how long your site takes to load, but how fast it _feels_.
 This is what's called **perceived performance**.
 Getting the above-the-fold content to a visualy complete, usable state as fast as possible matters way more than performance across the page.

+[Akamai's study](http://www.akamai.com/dl/reports/Site_Abandonment_Final_Report.pdf) shows us some very strong facts about percieved performance, like:

+- 47% of people expect a web page to load in **two seconds or less**.
+- 40% will abandon a web page if it takes more than three seconds to load.
+- 52% of online shoppers claim that quick page loads are important for their loyalty to a site.
+- 14% will start shopping at a different site if page loads are slow, 23% will stop shopping or even walk away from their computer.
+- 64% of shoppers who are dissatisfied with their site visit will go somewhere else to shop next time.

+In addition, it's been proven there is a direct relationship between performance and conversion rates.
+No matter what your site is offering, users won't get there if they have a slow experience.
+For example, [Walkmart.com found](http://www.webperformancetoday.com/2012/02/28/4-awesome-slides-showing-how-page-speed-correlates-to-business-metrics-at-walmart-com/) that for every 1 second of improvement, they experienced up to a 2% conversion increase.

+Nowadays, we're getting more and more impatient and we expect faster responses.
+Here's how I tried to meet these expectations without compromising design.

 ## The case study
 ![Filmstrip New Base vs Competitors](/assets/perfmatters_oldvsnew.png)

 Let's get to the specifics.
 The new site has been built with the intention to set an example for new projects in the company.
 A fresh start, I would say.
 In order to do so, the frontend has gone for the highest standards I could meet.
+Here's how it's been done:

 ### Scalable and reusable CSS
 It's important to keep scalable and reusable CSS.
 Any frontend developer realises that when he gets enough experience.
 Once you _see the world in markup_, tools like **Sass** become really useful.
 Something that really helped and I have always recommended is [Harry Robert's inuit-like folder structure](https://github.com/csswizardry/inuit.css/), too keep all these modules organised.
 Once you see it, you can't unsee it, just like [how ducks are wearing little dog masks](http://ubersuper.com/uploads/2010/08/tumblr_l7lw6navKd1qzpwi0o1_500.jpg).
 I would also recommend some Sass mixins: